Easter pub opening hours: Publicans criticise Nelson McCausland

 "It's a time when you are looking to cut costs, you're working with skeleton workforces trying not to waste money.

-"It should be an opportunity to show off what we have got and boost profit."'Time to overhaul'
+"It should be an opportunity to show off what we have got and boost profit."

 Alex Maskey MLA, chair of the Social Development Committee at Stormont, said he was disappointed that no legislation had been brought forward.
 He said current regulations were "archaic".